 Tips for Investing

 - A financial advisor can help you see your investment strategy in a new light and help you become a better investor.
-You don’t have to search hard for one either.
-In only minutes, SmartAsset’s free tool matches you with a financial professional in your area.
-If you’re ready to walk towards your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Make sure your investment assets fit your risk profile.
 SmartAsset’s free, easy-to-use asset allocation calculator will help align your assets with your risk tolerance.